ar-met/fastlane-plugin-unity-exporter/README.md

 ## About unity_exporter

-Plugin for 'fastlane' that defines a pre-processing action for Unity3D for easy integration with 'fastlane'.
+Plugin for 'fastlane' that defines a pre-processing action to export iOS and Android projects via Unity3D.
+This allows Unity3D to more easily integrate with 'fastlane'.

 **Note to author:** Add a more detailed description about this plugin here.
 If your plugin contains multiple actions, make sure to mention them here.